ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Evidence required:

 * End of Term Assessment, Supervisor report or [Verification of Clinical Experience proforma](https://www.acrrm.org.au/docs/default-source/all-files/verification-of-clinical-experience-proformaec6a3019286b473baada4b19cd4d341a.pdf?sfvrsn=7eedd769_2)
-* Case log of 50 paediatric cases (16 years and under)
+* Case log of 50 paediatric cases (16 years and under) in the Case Log Proforma.

 OR